 The Salton Sea is so large – currently covering about 330 square miles and filled with approximately five million acre-feet of water (an acre-foot is a quantity of water that would flood an acre of land one foot deep, or 325,851 gallons) – that such plans would need to import about approximately 2.8 million acre feet (2,800 KAF) of water to the Salton Sea each year, or more than twice as much water as runs through the Colorado River Aqueduct to supply L.A., San Diego, and Orange County.
 Import/export plans could cost $49 billion or more.

 As described in the Sea-to-Sea video, there are two general routes by which ocean water could be imported into the Salton Sea: from the Pacific Ocean via the California coast, or from the upper Gulf of California via Mexico.
 The Pacific Ocean route would require more than 100 miles of pipelines and an elevation gain of more than 3,600 feet.
 Importing water from the Gulf of California would require pipelines running more than 160 miles, to extend beyond the internationally recognized biosphere reserve and the refuge for the endangered vaquita porpoise.
-A gulf route would require much less energy for pumping, but would require the negotiation of a new treaty with Mexico.
+A gulf route would require much less energy for pumping (though still about 300 feet of lift over the range north of Laguna Salada at the border), but would require the negotiation of a new treaty with Mexico.

 Sea-to-Sea plans face many logistical, financial, and energy challenges.

 Designing, permitting, and acquiring rights of way for a project of this scale would be a tremendous undertaking that would require many years and multiple land use agreements.